bobmonsour/faustotasca/src/pages/san-diego.md

 {{ imageSingle(
 'san-diego/FitchPhotoOLR.jpg',
-'Interior photograph by Fitch Photography of San Diego, 1925') }}
+'Interior photograph<br>by Fitch Photography of San Diego, 1925') }}

 To this day, the Church of the Fishermen is considered the “Jewel of Little Italy.
 The construction of the church began on August 17, 1923 and was completed in time for the church to be blessed on Christmas Eve 1923.